ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : Prefer

 This property specifies whether the application needs or prefers to use a transport protocol that preserves message boundaries.
-The default is to Prefer Preservation of Message Boundaries.

 ### Configure Per-Message Reliability {#prop-partially-reliable}